margaal/dinoMean/README.md

 # DinoAng

-This project is my first project based on MEAN stack

-## Introduction

 DinoAng is an address book for dinosaur.
+This is my first project based on MEAN stack

 ## Run project